moloxiao/shanblog/content/posts/shan-responses-to-common-interview-questions.md

 I am looking for challenging tasks, like managing charging stations.
 I think there are still many challenges, such as compatibility issues between different manufacturers and IoT security problems.
 I hope we can find a way to let machines talk to each other.

 ## 1.3 What are your strengths and weaknesses?
+should not :
+* lie about your weaknesses
+* say that you have none
+* try to turn your weaknesses into positive attributes

+should :
+* a weakness that is **a skill that you can work on**

+examples :
+* [joke]Figuring out a satisfying answer to this question.
+* you are an introvert and sometimes you are shy to share your ideas
+* being too creative and not being able to filter your ideas
+* I often pay too much attention to details, which sometimes goes beyond what's needed and slows me down a bit.
+I need to learn more from experienced coworkers.
+* When I was a beginner, I felt a bit shy if I had to confirm instructions too many times.

 ## 1.4 What are your career goals?
 I hope that in the next five years, I can find ways to make machines talk to each other on their own.
 But my small goal for this year is to have AI generate more than 50% of the code I use every day.